fong-lab/fong-lab-old-website/join/index.md

 # <i class="fas fa-hands-helping"></i>Join our team

 Want to become a founding member of the Fong lab?
-We seek to build a diverse and multidisciplinary team of scientists and engineers.
-The PI is committed to mentoring and training at all scientific stages.
+We seek to build a multidisciplinary and diverse team of scientists and engineers.
+The PI has a long history of mentoring and is excited to train individuals at all scientific stages.

 {% include section.html %}